AnirbanKundu/aks-micro-service/README.md

 # Azure Kubernetes Micro Service
 This repository will walk you through on how to setup your AKS cluster, create your own Azure Registry, create a service principal so that AKS cluster can access the Azure Registry.
 Once the RBAC is created, you can upload your local Docker Image to the Registry.
 And then instruct AKS to deploy image.
+Before you start venturing into AKS, please ensure to have
+   - kubectl (brew install kubernetes-cli)
+   - azure-cli ()
+   - node (brew install node)
+   - gulp (npm install gulp -g)

+   installed

 ### Step-1
 Once you have created your "Free Trial" account through https://portal.azure.com switch to azure-cli